“The professor is expecting you, sir,” she said.

 Recently, on Madhouse Manor

-drdoyleeditorial on In Which I Visit a Museum drdoyleeditorial on Free Magic Show: Boston Free Magic Show: Bos… on It’s Vaudeville! jamesdmacdonald on It’s Vaudeville! drdoyleeditorial on It’s Vaudeville!
+drdoyleeditorial on The Board Having Maturely Cons… drdoyleeditorial on “An Accomplished Man and… drdoyleeditorial on In Which I Visit a Museum drdoyleeditorial on Free Magic Show: Boston Free Magic Show: Bos… on It’s Vaudeville!

 Recent Posts by Dr. Doyle: Dr. Doyle's Blog